impworks/bonsai/README.md

 2. Create a [Facebook Authorization App](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins?view=aspnetcore-2.1&tabs=aspnetcore2x) (or Google, Yandex or Vkontakte)
 3. Download the [docker-compose](docker-compose.yml) file and fill in the credentials in environment variable section where applicable.
 Remove credentials:
+   Also specify your host name or public IP address for autogenerating ssl cert from LetsEncrypt and using this service behind traefik load-balancer.

    ```
    environment: